jeyabalajis/aws-certified-sa-pro-notes/docs/network/cloudfront.md

 > We recommend that you configure your HTTP server to add a Content-Length header to prevent CloudFront from caching partial objects.

+> For enabling PCI-DSS compliance on sensitive information, leverage **Field Level Encryption** feature of CloudFront.

 ## CloudFront vs Global Accelerator
 - Global accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP.
 - Also good for HTTP use cases that require static IP addresses